zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B01E106YAE/skill_icon" alt="Ceaseless icon" width="36"> [Ceaseless](skills/B01E106YAE)

-*Alexa, ask Ceaseless for today's proverb*
+*Alexa, ask Ceaseless who should I pray for today*

-Ask and receive wisdom from the Bible each day with Ceaseless
+Find out who to pray for each day and receive wisdom from the Bible each day with Ceaseless

 ***